-Ponzi schemes often garner media attention when they collapse, however, few people clearly understand the basics of such schemes, including their historical precedent, defining characteristics, and how avoid investing in one.
-Ponzi schemes can happen anywhere, and it is important to know about these frauds to avoid being swindled, or to have a chance to recover your investment if you have already suffered losses.
+Ponzi schemes often garner media attention when they collapse, however, few people clearly understand the basics of Ponzi schemes, including their historical precedent, defining characteristics, and how to avoid investing in one.
+Ponzi schemes can happen anywhere, and it is important to know about these types of financial fraud to avoid being swindled, or to have a chance to recover your investment if you have already suffered losses.

 A Modern Fraud with Historical Roots